Educational Consumer Tips

 ENERGY STAR is a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy helping consumers save money and protect the environment through energy efficient products and practices.
 Energy Star qualified products meet strict energy efficiency guidelines set by the U.S. Environmental Protection Agency and offer long-term energy savings.
 To locate window products that are Energy Star qualified, click here.

 To compare window performance ratings, go to www.NFRC.org and look up the windows that you are considering.
 The NFRC label must be on all windows manufactured and the information provided on the label will offer window performance criteria.
+In 2012 Pennsylvania adopted the 2009 Internal Energy Codes requiring all windows sold in the state to have a U-factor rating of .35 or lower.
+The rate of heat loss is indicated in terms of the U-factor of a window assembly.
+The lower the U-factor, the greater a window's resistance to heat flow and the better its insulating properties.

 Questions to ask yourself before hiring a window contractor include: